stanford-crfm/levanter/docs/Overview.md

 You can skip this part if you're familiar with the basics of how Transformers are implemented.
 You might want to skim at least the attention section to see how Haliax is used.

-The whole implementation is [here](https://www.github.com/stanford-crfm/levanter/blob/main/levanter/models/gpt2.py), and I'll walk through the more interesting bits.
-(If you look at the whole thing, I caution you to skip over the torch serialization compatibility parts because they're messy and not that interesting for our purposes here.)
+The whole implementation is [here](https://www.github.com/stanford-crfm/levanter/blob/main/levanter/models/gpt2.py), (If you look at the whole thing, I caution you to skip over the torch serialization compatibility parts because they're messy and not that interesting for our purposes here.)
+I'll walk through the more interesting bits.
+In terms of basic structure and grouping of classes it's pretty similar to standard PyTorch implementations.

 XXX this comes across as even more defensive than I intended If you want, you can compare it with Andrei Karpathy's [mingpt implementation](https://github.com/karpathy/minGPT/blob/master/mingpt/model.py)
 .
-Ours is a bit longer (excluding the torch serialization parts!) for a few reasons:
+Ours is a bit longer (even excluding the torch serialization parts) for a few reasons:
 * Boilerplate from declaring fields for modules
 * More type annotations
 * Tricks to improve stability from the [Mistral project](https://crfm.stanford.edu/2021/08/26/mistral.html#eureka/)